hrampadarath/PARVIS/README.md

 # PARVIS
-PARVIS - Python skA Radio Visibility fIts Simulator
+** PARVIS - Python skA Radio Visibility fIts Simulator **

-To simulate a full radio interferometric observation and export to FITSidi format to be imaged within CASA.
+A python based, command line tool to  simulate a full radio interferometric observation and export to FITSidi format, which can be imaged within CASA.
 This simulation was built so as to include the full Jones matrix of an antenna i.e. the primary beam.
 Currently only an offset-gregorian primary beam model is implemented based upon the SKA1-MID dishes, although it is not difficult to include others.
 See the description on primary_beam_model.txt in folder primary_beams